|

 Q: WHEN should I turn over a collection account to you.

-it.
+A: Think about it.
 Three months, three billings, no response, no payment, no returned calls.
-It's your call but the rule of thumb is
+It's your call but the rule of

 Q: What if I turn over a collection to you and they pay me?